woroud-mahmoud-dev/queen-care-client-app/README.md

 # 👑 Queen Care - Client Application (Alpha Step)

 **Queen Care** is an e-commerce Flutter application that enables customers to browse and order Queen Care's beauty and personal care products with ease.
-This version is the **Alpha** step of development, focusing on core shopping and user account features.
+This version is focusing on core shopping and user account features.

 ---
 ✨ Features